Emmanuel Sanders Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Emmanuel Sanders Player Prop Bets for NFL Week 6 - Buffalo vs. Tennessee

-Before placing any bets on Emmanuel Sanders' player props for Monday's game, which starts at 8:15 PM ET on ESPN, here are some key stats and trends to know.
-Sanders and the Buffalo Bills (4-1) take on the Tennessee Titans (3-2) in Week 6 at Nissan Stadium.
+Before placing any wagers on Emmanuel Sanders' player prop betting options for Monday's game, which starts at 8:15 PM ET on ESPN, here are some key stats and trends to know.
+Sanders' Buffalo Bills (4-1) and the Tennessee Titans (3-2) take the field in Week 6 at Nissan Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.